Welcome to our

 Public Affairs Practice

-When you want to influence public policy, increase awareness about the good work your company is doing, and get your message in front of the right stakeholders, CTP’s public affairs team brings together strategic communications, crisis communications, and government relations to help your organization drive change.
+When you want to influence public policy, increase awareness about the good work your company is doing, and get your message in front of the right stakeholders, CTP’s public affairs team brings together strategic communications, crisis communications, and stakeholder outreach to help your organization drive change.

 Meet Corey